andreoliwa/logseq-doctor/docs/reference/cli.md

 ```
 -j, --journal YYYY-MM-DD    Journal date (default: today)
--p, --parent TEXT           Partial text of a block to use as parent
+   --parent TEXT            Partial text of a block to use as parent
 ```

 **Examples:**